Quicr/laps/docs/relay-protocol.md

 the the SNS Id contains the node itself, then the node lookups up MOQT client sessions that should receive the data.
 Looking up MOQT client sessions do not use SNS Id, so the track alias is used instead.

-Client MOQT sessions do not need this header and are sent data minus this header.
+The relay protocol [start of stream header](#start-of-stream-data-header) is stripped when sending to MOQT clients.

 The reason why this extra information is encoded in data start of QUIC stream header instead of SNS advertisement is to allow SNS to be reused for different track aliases and priorities later.
 We will revisit if some of the start of stream data header info should be moved to SNS advertisement.

-### Matching Subscribes to Announcements
+### Matching Subscribes to Announcements and Publishes

 Subscribes are delivered via the control information base forwarding.
 The publisher edge relay (o-relay) receives the subscribe via the control peering.
-Upon subscribe, all announces are checked to see if there is a match.
+Upon subscribe, all announces and publishes are checked to see if there is a match.
-Matching the announce to subscribe is performed by matching the namespace tuple of hashes and name in the order defined.
+Matching is performed by matching the namespace tuple of hashes and name in the order defined.
-Each tuple is matched using an exact match.
+Each tuple is matched using an exact tuple match.
 The order must match.
-If the announce has less tuples, but matches all the subscribe tuples up to the announce set, a match is considered found and the publisher will receive the subscribe.
+If the announce has less tuples, but matches all the subscribe tuples up to the announce set (aka prefix), a match is considered found and the publisher will receive the subscribe.
 This will trigger SNS and forwarding plane to be built.
-This is performed based on the subscribe and publisher accepting that subscribe by sending a subscribe OK back to the s-relay.
+This is performed based on the subscribe and publisher accepting that subscribe by sending a subscribe OK back to the o-relay.
+In the case of MOQT publish, if the subscribe matches exactly to the publish, then SNS and forwarding plane will be built to establish forwarding.

 ## Messages